Sean Miller: University of Pittsburgh

 Miller played at Pitt from 1987 to 1992.
 Despite being a true freshman, he was the starting point guard.
 Some of his more famous teammates at the time include Charles Smith and Jerome Lane.
 Many of his teammates recall his knowledge of the game and his leadership qualities.
 His knowledge of the game allowed him to compete at this level, although he did not have the speed or athleticism of his peers.
 Jason Matthews, the shooting guard next to Miller, recalls he was the leader of the team, even as a freshman, and that the upperclassmen welcomed him as a leader.
 Because of his knowledge and leadership abilities, none of his teammates were surprised once he became a top coach in NCAA men's basketball.
 Miller's collegiate statistics are: 128 games played, 1,282 points, 10.0 points per game, 744 assists, 5.8 assists per game, 261 rebounds, 2.0 rebounds per game, and 102 steals.

-Sean was on the all-Rookie team for the Big East and also won the 1987-88 BIG EAST Freshman of the Year.
-As of the 2023-24 season, he was the No. 21 all-time scorer for Pitt, the 2nd best three-point shooter for Pitt in a career (41.6%), still holds the Pitt top spot for career free throw % (88.5%) and had the fourth most BIG EAST career assists ever.
-Furthermore, he ranked 10th among career Division I free throw shooters at .885.
+Sean was on the all-Rookie team for the Big East and also won the 1987-88 Big East Freshman of the Year.
+As of the 2023-24 season, he was the No. 21 all-time scorer and second-best three-point shooter for Pitt in a career (41.6%), held the school record for career free throw % (88.5%), and had the fourth most career assists ever in the Big East.
+Furthermore, he ranked 10th among career Division I free-throw shooters at .885.